-Both parties have the right to have their Advisor present during any grievance proceeding or any related meeting.
-An Advisor should not be selected with the actual or effective purpose of disrupting or attempting to disrupt the grievance process, or of causing emotional distress to any party.
-The advisee may consult with their Advisor quietly or in writing during any meetings, but the Advisor may not speak on behalf of the advisee or directly participate otherwise in the proceedings.
-Delays in the conduct process will not normally be allowed due to scheduling conflicts with Advisors.
+Both parties have the right to have their support person present during meetings related to the investigative process.
+The Complainant or Respondent may consult with their support person quietly or in writing during any meetings, but the support person may not speak on behalf of the Complainant or Respondent or directly participate otherwise in the meeting as outlined in the Relevant Definitions section of these procedures.
+Delays in the investigative process will not normally be allowed due to scheduling conflicts with a support person.